exploratory-io/book/import/google-bigquery.md

 ## 1. Before you start

-To use Google BigQuery Data with Exploratory Desktop, you need to create a project on Google Cloud Platform and a dataset on Google BigQuery.
+To use Google BigQuery with Exploratory Desktop, you need to create a project on Google Cloud Platform and a dataset on Google BigQuery.

 ### Create a project for Google BigQuery